 As we step further into the future, AI commerce will become the default—not the differentiator.
 It's not just about what you buy, but how smartly, sustainably, and confidently you buy it.

-So, whether you're exploring Glance AI's virtual shopping experience or noticing how your favorite brand nails its product recommendations—you’re already part of this new era.
+So, whether you're exploring intelligent shopping agents like Glance or noticing how your favorite brand nails its product recommendations—you’re already part of this new era.